 Life itself is a risk because there is always the possibility of things going wrong.
 In fact, throughout the world's history things have continued to go horribly wrong, moving towards total destruction.
-God set out to put things right through the life, death and resurrection of Jesus, but the "saving strategy" God chose to use was a risky one.
+God set out to put things right through the life, death, and resurrection of Jesus, but the "saving strategy" God chose to use was a risky one.
 Jesus' birth in a cowshed to a rural teenage girl set the tone for his life to come - his would be a life without the "comforts" of an overprotective Father in heaven.
-Instead, Jesus' life was very hu with difficulties, dangers and temptations.
-The way God chose to redeem the broken the "comforts" of an overprotective Father in heaven.
-Instead, Jesus' life was very human, complete with difficulties, dangers and temptations.
+Instead, Jesus' life was very human, complete with difficulties, dangers, and temptations.
 The way God chose to redeem the brokenness of the world was through the power of love.
 This, however, was not a theoretical, well-wishing, good-feeling sort of love.
-Rather, it was a practical, costly, love-in-action that required the taking of great risks.
+Rather, it was a practical, costly, love-inaction that required the taking of great risks.
 And just as Jesus did for us, so he calls us to do for others.